brianfrankcooper/YCSB/db/gemfire/lib/README.txt

-This directory should contain gemfire.jar OR gemfire.jar can be added to CLASSPATH for compiling GemFireClient.
+This directory should contain gemfire.jar for compiling GemFireClient.

 GemFireClient can be compiled using target:
 $ ant dbcompile-gemfire